stepci/stepci/docs/import/openapi.md

 Only OpenAPI 3.0 and higher is supported.
 Prepare your OpenAPI spec before running the command.
 Add request and response examples, default values and specify required params
 :::

+[OpenAPI](https://www.openapis.org/) is a widely used specification for defining APIs.
 Our first-class OpenAPI integration lets you generate workflows from your API spec on the fly

 **Example: Swagger Petstore 3.0**